keesvv/idevicecrackr/README.md

 **Step 3**: Enable SSH

 SSH is not enabled by default on your iDevice.
-If you have *OpenSSH*, *OpenSSL* and *SSH Connect* installed successfully, you can go to Settings and at the top where you can find *Airplane Mode* and *Wi-Fi*, you'll see *SSH* between Wi-Fi and Bluetooth.
+Once you have *OpenSSH*, *OpenSSL* and *SSH Connect* installed successfully, you can go to Settings and at the top where you can find *Airplane Mode* and *Wi-Fi*, you'll see *SSH* between Wi-Fi and Bluetooth.

-Once you got there, simple enable the switch called *SSH*.
+Once you got there, simple enable the toggle called *SSH*.

-**Step 4**: Almost done!
+**Step 4**: Testing the connection

 Your iDevice is now ready to be connected over a remote connection.
 Please note that whenever you reboot your iDevice, *SSH* will be disabled automatically in the Settings app.
 To re-enable it, simple go to Settings > *SSH* > Enable.